Links to Resources at the Bottom of this Page

 My body responded with tears in my eyes.
 Or pain in my chest around my heart.
 There was a certain pressure that I felt in my shoulders as I read about the incentive to stay under the suggested control.

-If reading about spiritual abuse scares you, know that I’ve been there.
-But I would urge you to gently continue reading to increase your knowledge and vocabulary around this very subject.
+If reading about spiritual abuse scares you, know that I’ve been there!!
+But what I would urge you to do, is gently continue reading to increase your knowledge and vocabulary around this very subject.

-An indicator to know if this information is affecting you, listen to your body that your spirit inhabits.
+The number one indicator to know if this information is affecting you, is to listen to your body.

-This really is one of the biggest tell tell signs that there is a spiritual disconnect with you body, is if you start to recognize sensations or symptoms.
+This really is one of the biggest tell tell signs that there is a spiritual a disconnection with you body.
+If you start to recognize internal sensations or symptoms, notice them.
+They have meaning.

 Spiritual abuse can be described as a “lasting impact of experiences in religious or spiritual contexts that can lead to feelings of betrayal, shame, and disconnection from one’s authentic self.”
 4

 Individuals that are taught fear and shame, in the context of holding them accountable to the group’s rules or mandates, may be living with after effects of spiritual abuse.
 Children are susceptible to spiritual abuse.
-This can occurs when they are put in a position to participate in non-age appropriate acts.
-Side effects from these events create distancing from how they feel connected in their body.
-Later in life this distancing from the body may show up as: shaking in the body, chronic health conditions, feelings of hopelessness or unworthiness.
+This can occur when they are put in a position to participate in non-age appropriate acts.
+Side effects from these events create distancing from how they feel in connection to their body.
+Later in life this distancing from the body may show up as: shaking in the body, chronic health conditions, feeling hopeless or unworthy.
 6

-Self-care is often labeled as selfish, creating disconnection from one’s own needs, boundaries, and intuition.
+Within these controlling systems, self-care is often labeled as selfish, perpetuating the disconnection from one’s own needs, boundaries, and intuition.

 Spiritual abuse often thrives in isolation.
 Members may be cut off from: